3sidedcube/react-native-sharing/README.md

 	import com.reactnativesharing.SharerPackage;
 	```

-3. Update/implement `getPackages()` in your launch activity so that `SharerPackage` is returned in your list of packages:
+3. Implement `getPackages()` in your launch activity so that `SharerPackage` is returned in your list of packages:

 	```
 	@Override